opalmer/pyfarm/README.rst

 Subprojects
 ===========
-Below are the current subprojects of PyFarm.
-More detailed information is avaliable either in the documentation or using the links below.
+Below are the current subprojects of PyFarm which are under active development.
+More detailed information about the individual project(s) can be found in either the documentation or in the respective repo.

 * `pyfarm.core <https://github.com/pyfarm/pyfarm-core>`_